 3. To strengthen conceptual understanding of numbers and encourage the development of self-generated mathematical strategies for efficient mathematical methods that produce independent thinkers.

 4. To provide instruction in mathematical language and problem solving through mediation, questioning, and small-group interactions where students’ competency in routine and non-routine mathematical problems and awareness of patterns and relationships is strengthened.

 A) Coming to Know Number, by Grayson H. Wheatley & Anne M. Reynolds.
 (Purchase at www.mathematicslearning.org).

 B) Mediating Math (teacher resource) & Complete set of 4 Mediating Math Student Workbooks: Number Patterns; Calculation & Estimations; Fractions, Decimals & Percents; Measurement. (purchase at http://estore.nild.org/math.aspx).

 Playing with Math: The Name of the Game, by Chris Horne and Steven Feifer.

 Required pre-workshop assignments:

-1. Read Part I, “Helping Children Learn Mathematics”, of Coming to Know Number (click here to purchase) and print Part II, “Pupil Activities”, for use in demonstrations during the course.
+1. Read Part I, “Helping Children Learn Mathematics”, of Coming to Know Number (click here to purchase) and familiarize yourself with Part II, “Pupil Activities”.

 2. Read the following 4 articles: